Ben Kuhl - April 28 2022

 Image credit: Shelf Expression Wood Stain Samples

-If you haven’t decided on a décor scheme to go with yet, it might be worth looking into what’s already available out there.
+If you haven’t decided on a décor scheme to go with yet, it might be worth looking into what’s already available out there in home decorating.
 Whether you’ll repurpose them or use them as-is, there are a lot of treasures waiting to be found.
-Polish them and give them a new life.
+Polish them and give them a new life with these tips.
 If you’re into antiques or have a love of the décor of a past decade, this could be a true treasure trove.

 Hi, I’m Ben!
 I’m a woodworker, shelf creator, stain matcher, and general DIYer who blogs about all things woodworking and current custom floating shelf design trends.
 I'll even try my hand at non-shelf topics.
 Anyone can be an expert these days as long as they sound authoritative, right?
 I may even add some humor here and there (my wife thinks I'm funny, sometimes).
 Here's my story: Learn more.